Sunday, 25 February 2007

-The allegory of the Ship of Fools is viewed by many as that of not just an apocryphal episode in Swiss History, but as a metaphor of the human condition.
-So like the original story, we the audience voyaged through the seas of time on a small ship that is representative of humanity.
+The Plato-derived allegory of the Ship of Fools is viewed by many as that of not just an apocryphal episode in Greek and later Swiss history, but as a metaphor of the human condition.
+So like the original stories, we, the audience voyaged through the seas of time on a small ship that is representative of humanity.

 In this Andrew Bovell play (he also wrote Strictly Ballroom, for example), the leaders of Basle round up the unemployed, the mad and anyone out of kilter with their society and place them on a rudderless and sail-less ship, which is then cast off into the Rhine, like a rubbish barge.
 The play then juxtaposes scenes from the 15th Century trials and tribulations of the voyage, with the modern-day anguishes of a set of people who are unemployed and sent away on a bus as part of a modern-day government scheme.